ufs-community/land-DA_workflow/doc/source/BackgroundInfo/TechnicalOverview.rst

      - https://github.com/ufs-community/uwtools

 .. note::
    The prerequisite libraries (including NCEP Libraries and external libraries) are not included in the UFS Land DA System repository.
 The `spack-stack <https://github.com/JCSDA/spack-stack>`__ repository assembles these prerequisite libraries.
-Spack-stack has already been built on `preconfigured (Level 1) platforms <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__.
+Spack-stack has already been built on :ref:`preconfigured (Level 1) platforms <LevelsOfSupport>`.
 However, it must be built on other systems.
-See the :doc:`spack-stack Documentation <spack-stack:index>` for details on installing spack-stack.
+See the :spack-stack:`spack-stack Documentation <>` for details on installing spack-stack.

 .. _file-dir-structure: